Which city is cheaper, Kotor or Corfu?

 Kotor is a very popular island for backpackers and budget travelers.
 The town is affordable and reasonably accessible, making it a great option for backpackers.
 It's not as touristy as some of the more popular coastal towns in the area, so you can enjoy a bit of authenticity without spending big bucks.

-Public transit is generally limited in Kotor.
+Public transit is mostly limited in Kotor.
 Cars aren't allowed in the old town, but you can travel to nearby town's by bus.
 Most leave from the town's main bus station with higher frequency during the summer months.

 It's fun to spend time in either Corfu or Kotor.
 Generally, people tend to spend more time in Corfu due to the larger number of activities and things to do.
+Usually, 5-7 days is a good amount of time for Corfu, and 3-4 days is enough time in Kotor.

-In Corfu, many people enjoy the scuba diving and snorkeling and shopping that this natural destination offers.
+In Corfu, many people enjoy the scuba diving and snorkeling and shopping that this breathtaking destination offers.
 People enjoy relaxing at one of the resorts.
 This island offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 Even though Kotor is a small town, it has plenty of activities to choose from.
 Make sure you visit the old town while you're here.
 This coastal town offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.